 If graduate study is interrupted by active military service, or service in the Peace Corps, VISTA, or the equivalent, as much as two years of that time will not count toward the time limit for the degree.
 In such an event, an official letter from the appropriate agency should be sent to The Graduate School to document the interruption.

 Leave of Absence

-Within the five year limit, a student in good academic standing may request one leave of absence from graduate study for a definite, stated period of time (up to one year) during which the student does not plan to make academic progress.
+Within the five-year limit, a student in good academic standing may request one leave of absence from graduate study for a definite, stated period of time (up to one year) during which the student does not plan to make academic progress.
 To be eligible for a leave of absence, a student should not have received an extension of the degree time limit and not have temporary grades of IN or AB on courses taken.
 A leave of absence between degrees is not allowed.
 In advance of the leave period, the student must complete and submit a Request for Leave of Absence Form to The Graduate School.
 This form requires approval by the academic program.
 If The Graduate School approves the leave of absence, the time of that leave will not count against the total time allowed for the degree.
-Readmission to The Graduate School after an approved leave of absence is generally a formality.
+Readmission to MPA@UNC after an approved leave of absence is generally a formality.
 Ordinarily, a leave of absence may not be renewed.

 Students should be aware that while on leave, they cannot be considered enrolled students and therefore will not have access to campus services and benefits afforded to enrolled students, including eligibility for holding student employment positions (e.g., TA or RA) or student health insurance, among other services.

 More information about the leave of absence policy can be found in the UNC-Chapel Hill handbook..